Radha Vallabh Temple, Vrindavan: History

-Old Radhavallabh Temple, which is presently known as Hith Mandir in Vrindavan was constructed in 1585 A.D by Sundardas Bhatnagar, a disciple of Shri Vanachandra, son of Hith Harivansh Mahaprabhu.
-At that time, Sundardas Bhatnagar of Deoband was under the employment of Abdul Rahim Khankhana, the chief head at Akbar's court.
-Through Abdul Rahim Khankhana, Sundardas Bhatnagar not only got the Royal permission to use Red sandstone for the construction of temple, which was used only for construction of imperial buildings, royal palaces and forts at that time but also got monetary grant for this temple from Akbar.
+Old Radhavallabh Temple, presently known as Hith Mandir in Vrindavan, was constructed in 1585 A.D by Sundardas Bhatnagar, a disciple of Vanachandra, the son of Hith Harivansh Mahaprabhu.
+At that time, Sundardas Bhatnagar of Deoband was employed by Abdul Rahim Khankhana, the chief head at Akbar's court.
+Through Abdul Rahim Khankhana, Sundardas Bhatnagar not only got the Royal permission to use red sandstone for the construction of temple, which was used only for construction of imperial buildings, royal palaces and forts at that time but also received monetary grant for this temple from Akbar.
 Descendants of Sundardas Bhatnagar at Deoband still have the temple documents with them.

 It is said that King Maan Singh first decided to construct this temple.
 But on hearing a legend that whosoever construct this temple would die within a year, he backed out.
 Though later the legend did come true.
 Sundardas Bhatnagar who constructed the temple died within a year, soon after the construction of the temple was complete.